 The State portion differs from state to state.
 California is approximately 7.5% of eligible expenditures, but it can only be applied against income taxes and may be carried forward indefinitely.
-New York State offers a refundable R&D tax credit of 50% of the Federal R&D credit up to six percent of the R&D expenditures in New York State.
+The New York R&D tax credit is refundable and offers approximately 50% of the Federal R&D credit up to six percent of the R&D expenditures in New York State.

 A startup with $500,000 of eligible software engineering expenses, could receive an R&D credit of $50,000 or more, while a qualified small business with over $2.5 million in eligible expenses could receive a credit of $250,000 and use the whole amount to offset Social Security taxes in the fiscal year.